DavidAntliff/esp32-rotary-encoder-example/README.md

 This project is a simple demonstration of using a rotary encoder to track relative position, with a reset switch to reset the position.

+Typically this kind of rotary encoder has five pins, although other versions with as few as three pins may work too.
+The device used for testing is the one supplied with the KY-040 rotary encoder, as mentioned [here](http://henrysbench.capnfatz.com/henrys-bench/arduino-sensors-and-input/keyes-ky-040-arduino-rotary-encoder-user-manual/).

 Debouncing is performed by a state machine that ensures correct tracking of direction, and emits a directional event only at the resting states.

 ## Circuit